ziqingW/Pneumonia_x_ray_classification/README.md

 5. Shuffle the data sets in random.

 **II.
 Building the model in Keras**
-The general idea is like model VGG-16 which keeps increasing filter units in the exponential of 2 and decreasing the image size by half with max pooling during every hidden layer.
+The general model architecture is like model VGG-16 which keeps increasing filter units in the exponential of 2 and decreasing the image size by half with max pooling during every hidden layer.
 After 4 hidden layers of computation, the image data is converted from (128, 128, 3) to (5, 5, 256).
 The flatten vector is eventually computed by a sigmoid function to get the classification results (Fig.1).

 **_Fig.1_** <img src='model.png' title='cnn model' alt='a cnn work flow'>
 **Hyperparameters (part of)**